-- Use a compressed gas supply in a well-ventilated area.
-The instrument is not airtight.
-Gas can escape into the atmosphere surrounding the instrument.
-When you use potentially toxic gas, observe the cautionary procedures your safety officer defines to maintain a safe work environment, such as the use of an automatic warning system. - The environmental control system includes heated tubing that controls the temperature of the gas flow.
+- The environmental control system includes heated tubing that controls the temperature of the gas flow.
 Some accessible parts of the tubing and the humidifying column can reach temperatures of up to 50°C (122°F).
-Avoid touching the temperature-controlled parts of the system. - Do not use the instrument with hazardous substances. - If you use the instrument with any substances or materials that pose a risk of infections, it is your responsibility to apply best practices when handling these materials. - If the CO2 port or the N2 port is not connected to a gas cylinder, use a blind plug (included) to close it off.
+Avoid touching the temperature-controlled parts of the system. - Do not use the instrument with hazardous substances. - If you use any substances or materials that pose a risk of infections with the instrument, it is your responsibility to apply best practices when handling these materials. - If the CO2 port or the N2 port is not connected to a gas cylinder, use a blind plug (included) to close it off.